emmadrueke/Sprint-Challenge--Processes-and-Scheduling/README.md

    standard Unix system.
 Briefly explain what each of these states mean.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+    A process will have a parent process and a child process.
+The child process will run complete it's task, but the parent process may sit in the background waiting
 3. Describe the job of the Scheduler in the OS in general.
+    The Scheduler organizes processes by priority, the time they need to run, a then creates a schedule on when those processes can run, how long they can run.
 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+    MultiLevel Feedback Queue allows the scheduler to organize processes by priority levels.
+If a process is taking up too much CPU time it is demoted to a lower priority level so that other processes can have a chance to run.
+It also has multiple queue's so that multiple process can run at the same time.
+    Round Robin scheduler splices the time a process can run equally between all the processes and with out priority to any one program.
+It means that all the programs will have CPU time.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 This program implements a new shell that you can use to run commands from in